-(2) Stock option vests at the rate of 1/60th of the total number of shares subject to the option each month over the next five years.

-(3) Stock option vests at the rate of $1/5^{\text{th}}$ of the total number of shares subject to the option after one year and $1/60^{\text{th}}$ per month for the next four years.
+- (2) Stock option vests at the rate of 1/60th of the total number of shares subject to the option each month over the next five years. - (3) Stock option vests at the rate of 1/5° of the total number of shares subject to the option after one year and 1/60° per month for the next four years. - (4) Stock option vests at the rate of 1/48th of the total number of shares subject to the option each month over the next four years.